a-rashid-saaka/Active-Directory-Home-Lab/README.md

 - Inside "Group Policy Management", right-click a domain or OU and select "Create a GPO in this domain, and Link it here".
 - Name the GPO.
 Let's call our GPO "HR Mapped Drive"
-- Right the GPO and select "Edit" -> User Configuration -> Preferences -> Windows Settings -> right-click "Drive Maps" -> New -> Mapped Drive
+- Right-click the GPO and select "Edit" -> User Configuration -> Preferences -> Windows Settings -> right-click "Drive Maps" -> New -> Mapped Drive

   ![image](https://github.com/user-attachments/assets/e9ad6d1e-556b-4813-a818-ff68d630b785)
 - From the popup window, select browse(three dots beside the location box), select the shared folder we created in the steps above, and click ok